AleksJakovlev/LCDclock/README.md

 # LCDclock
-LCD clock with temp and humidity
+LCD clock with temperature and humidity sensors, featuring a threshold relay.
+I may upgrade the original concept to include WiFi data distribution.